 Director of the Domestic Policy Council | Former National Security Advisor | Former Ambassador to the United Nations

-Though she sometimes faced criticisms as National Security Advisor for not cooperating with other agencies, Rice has indicated that she intends to work closely with Biden’s National Security Council and National Economic Council.
+Though she sometimes faced criticisms as National Security Advisor for not cooperating with other agencies, Rice said early on that she intends to work closely with Biden’s National Security Council and National Economic Council.
 “In the 21st century, our foreign, economic, and domestic imperatives are deeply intertwined,” she said.

-Rice is also bringing her foreign policy experience to bear on her new position.
-In a joint interview with incoming National Security Advisor Jake Sullivan for Spanish-language wire service EFE, Rice laid out a three-pillar immigration plan that will commit $4 billion in aid over 4 years to struggling Northern Triangle countries, expand family reunification and employment-based immigration opportunities, and expedite the asylum process while minimizing immigrant detention.
-As National Security Advisor, Rice was one of the architects of the Obama administration’s Central American aid plan.
+As National Security Advisor, Rice was one of the architects of the Obama administration’s Central American aid plan, and she’s brought that experience to bear on her new position.
+In an interview with Spanish-language wire service EFE, Rice laid out a three-pillar immigration plan that will commit $4 billion in aid over 4 years to struggling Northern Triangle countries, expand family reunification and employment-based immigration opportunities, and expedite the asylum process while minimizing immigrant detention.

-In the same interview, Rice, who is a self-described realist, appeared more cautious on some of President Biden’s immigration promises.
+However, as a self-described realist, Rice takes a more cautious approach to some of President Biden’s campaign promises.
 Although Biden has pledged to provide a pathway to citizenship for undocumented immigrants, Rice emphasized that he will attempt to do so through the legislature, not by executive order.
-When questioned about whether the administration would rescind the emergency order from March 2020 that closed the border to all but essential travel due to COVID-19, Rice said that it could take months to develop the infrastructure and capacity to safely reopen the border.
-“Migrants and asylum seekers absolutely should not believe those in the region peddling the idea that the border will suddenly be fully open to process everyone on Day 1.
-It will not,” she said.
+And while migrants and activists originally hoped the administration would immediately rescind the emergency order from March 2020 that closed the border to all but essential travel due to COVID-19, Rice was the first to deliver the message that it would not.
+“Migrants and asylum seekers absolutely should not believe those in the region peddling the idea that the border will suddenly be fully open to process everyone on Day 1,” she said.